-The board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes, The General Rules Concerning University Organization and Procedure, and Board of Trustees policies and directives.
+The board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes,

+The General Rules Concerning University Organization and Procedure, and Board of Trustees policies and directives.

-Funds are available from the proceeds of future Auxiliary Facilities System Revenue Bonds.
-Any project planning costs incurred prior to the sale of the revenue bonds will be funded initially from other Campus Auxiliary operating funds with anticipated reimbursement from the subsequent proceeds of a revenue bond sale.
+Funds are available from the proceeds of future Auxiliary Facilities System bonds will be funded initially from other Campus Auxiliary operating funds with anticipated reimbursement from the subsequent proceeds of a revenue bond sale.